 - Must be registered in appropriate practicum/internship course and have approval of associated coordinator at the respective university.

 Please send a brief cover letter outlining your interest in receiving training at the Weber State University Counseling and Psychological Services Center and any relevant experience.
-Include a curriculum vitae and the names and contact information for at least two clinical supervisors.
+Include a curriculum vitae and the names and contact information for two clinical supervisors.
 Qualified candidates of interest will be contacted for an interview.

 Criminal background check is required as a condition of practicum/internship appointment.
 Background checks are conducted by the Weber State University Human Resources Department.
+Learn more about WSU's background check procedures.

 Preferably, application materials are to be sent via e-mail to: email@example.com